Clarivy/GameOfLife-Homework/README.md

 ## Your Task

+The Game of Life is a very simple game, but it has been shown to be capable of producing complex and interesting patterns.
+In fact, there are entire websites and books dedicated to the study of the Game of Life.

+In this assignment, you will implement the Game of Life in C++.
+You will need to complete the `LifeRuleStudent.cpp` file, which contains the code for five different variants of the game:

+*  `LifeRuleBase`: This is the original Game of Life, contains the basic code for implementing a rule in the Game of Life.
+* `LifeRuleColorised`: In this variant, the live cells have different colors.
+When a cell is born, it takes on the color value of the majority of its three neighbors.
+* `LifeRuleExtended`: In this variant, the size of a cell's neighborhood is extended to include cells with a distance greater than one.
+* `LifeRuleWeighted`: In this variant, the size of a cell's neighborhood is extended to include cells with a distance greater than one.
+However, some neighbors might make more influence than others.
+* `LifeRuleGenerations`: In this variant, the live cells would not die immediately when overpopulated or underpopulated.
+Instead, the cells 'get older' before eventually dying.

-Your task is to implement the Game of Life in C++ with multiple rules.
-We have provided you a framework to help you get started.
-You need to complete `LifeRuleStudent.cpp`.
-We have already wrote the base rule, `class LifeRuleBase`, left you to finish four variant rules above.
-There are four rules you need to implement: `LifeRuleColorised`, `LifeRuleExtended`, `LifeRuleWeighted`, `LifeRuleGenerations`.
-You only need to submit `LifeRuleStudent.cpp` to OJ.
-And you may not need to change other files in this project.
+We have provided you with a framework to help you get started.
+You can refer to [How-to-Run](#how-to-run) to play with the game.
+You can also refer to [How-to-Submit](#how-to-submit) to submit your code to OJ.

+We hope this assignment is fun and easy.
+Good luck!

 ### Description

 The game is often played on a infinite grid.
-However, to simply this project, our game has a fixed 25 \* 25 grid.
+However, to simplify this project, our game has a fixed 25 \* 25 grid.

-A cell in grid can be described as threer parameters: (x, y, state), where x, y are its coordinate ranged from 0 to 24, state is either live or dead.
+A cell in grid can be described as three parameters: (x, y, state), where x, y are its coordinate ranged from 0 to 24, state is either live or dead.
 The cells that out of the finite grid will be regarded as dead, and will never come to life.

-A cell is defined in `LifeCell.cpp`, called `CellBase`, with its smart pointer `CellPointer`
+A cell is defined in `LifeCell.cpp`, called `CellBase`, with its smart pointer `CellPointer`.

 In `LifeRuleBase`, there are five functions: